 Stephen Ezell is an incredible person and innovator who co-founded www.mygreenfills.com.
 He and his partner formulate and sell sophisticated non-toxic laundry products, sold as packets of powder – simultaneously eliminating plastic jug waste and eliminating toxic chemicals.
 MyGreenFills lists ALL ingredients on their product labels, and though they used to make all of their products unscented, they finally devised a way to scent their products without using toxic chemicals (the toxic conventional laundry detergent industry has normalized scents, and so now many people demand that their laundry detergents have scents).
 In the video below, Stephen shows and explains what is in conventional laundry detergent and the reason behind each ingredient.

 In addition to their ‘detergent’ which they call ‘Laundry Rinse,’ they also offer a brightening/whitening product, which they call ‘Oxyboost.’
-This can be made at home easily by mixing a little baking soda with sodium percarbonate.
+This can be made at home easily by mixing sodium percarbonate with a little sodium carbonate (soda ash).
+I hate to make my own rather than support them, but I already happened to have these two items at my house!
+I had learned about the sodium percabonate trick from other bloggers as well before I even knew about MyGreenFills.

 If you don’t want to buy from http://www.MyGreenFills.com for detergent, and still want to make your own products, check out the list of home-made alternatives in the second half of this post.